This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Once the meal is completed you will be given free rein to sit down and gobble it up.
 They will let your food go down before getting on with the next course.

 At the end of the day, you’ll be provided with a cooking book detailing everything you have made throughout the day as well as some dishes that you didn’t have time to make.
 The quality of this book will differ from class to class but don’t let this affect your decision whether to book a specific tour or not.
 It’s all about the experience on the day, not the book you get at the end of it.

 Where To Stay In Chiang Mai

 There are so many accommodation options in Chiang Mai city that you’re spoilt for choice.
 I’ve listed the best budget and the best accommodation for comfort below.

 You can’t go wrong with Absolute House.
 You’ll get a choice of a private room or a dorm room.
 Everything is air-conditioned.
-There’s a bar on-site and all of the cities attractions are easily accessible.
+There’s a bar on-site and all of the city’s attractions are easily accessible.
 If you’re trying to save money then look no further!

-If you’re looking for something a little more homely, comfortable, then take a look at Luxury Condo.
+If you’re looking for something a little more homely, and comfortable, then take a look at Luxury Condo.
 You can grab an apartment fitted with a kitchen, washing machine and bathroom.
 Then you can make use of the accommodations outdoor pool and fitness centre.
 It really is perfect for anyone wanting to make their Chiang Mai visit something a little more special.